Python CAN Bus USB Streaming API [+Grafana-MQTT Dashboards]

 However, we do not offer technical support on custom scripts or general Python coding.
 Further, some of the demos we showcase (such as the Grafana-MQTT integration) come without support, though the documentation should make it fairly simple to set up.

 As a supplement to the above Python packages, we also sometimes refer to processing Parquet data lakes in Python, see e.g. our intro to our MF4 decoders.
-This reflects the fact that we provide simple-to-use executables for DBC decoding CANedge/CLX000 log files to Parquet files.
-Python can be used to both run the executables (via sub processes) as well as analyze the Parquet files, hence this offers a very useful alternative route for analysing data - ideally suited for large-scale data processing.
+This reflects the fact that we provide simple-to-use executables for DBC decoding CANedge log files to Parquet files.
+Python can be used to both run the executables (via sub processes) and analyze the Parquet files, which offers a very useful alternative route for analysing data, ideally suited for large-scale data processing.

 Ready to analyze your CAN-USB data in Python?